nikitavoloboev/moonbit/readme.md

 # My wonderful world of iOS [![Thanks](https://img.shields.io/badge/Say%20Thanks-💗-ff69b4.svg)](https://www.patreon.com/nikitavoloboev)
+> A list of applications and tools I use that make my iOS experience even more amazing

 ## Screens
 With success of my [macOS setup](https://github.com/nikitavoloboev/my-mac-os), I wanted to write out how and what I use iOS for.

 I use just two screens.
-The first screen contains applications I most often use :
+The first screen contains applications I most often use:

 <img src="https://i.imgur.com/mjtTceJ.jpg" width="400" alt="img">

-The second screen contains everything else sorted by folders with few messaging applications on the bottom rows :
+The second screen contains everything else sorted by folders with few messaging applications on the bottom rows:

 <img src="https://i.imgur.com/b49Evpe.jpg" width="400" alt="img">